kushalarya/kushalarya.github.io/docs/Photography/index.md

 ## My Gear

 I currently own Sony ZV-E10.
 It's a versatile APSC camera for Photography & Videos.
-Small body of this camera allows me to carry it everywhere.
+The small body of this camera allows me to carry it everywhere.

 All my photographs are with Sony's kit 18-50mm lens.
-I'm planing to upgrade the lens, but first I want to gain confidence over creating great compositions.
+I'm planning to upgrade the lens, but first I want to gain confidence in creating great compositions.

 ## Reads